s3ththompson/howtocode/1-hypertext/readme.md

 # 1: Hypertext

 Resources for the first class on HTML.
+See [class notes](https://howtocode.club/hypertext) for more information

 ## Instructions